 Speaking of our pets, I’m forgetting the most important part—the details that make this stuff actually “pet proof” as the name suggests!
 Essentially, this carpet is designed to be an answer to tough pet stain removal and prevention.
 Since, as pet owners, we’ve come to expect the unexpected, we’re constantly reaching for carpet cleaning products to clean up after a hyper tail that’s spilled a glass of wine on the floor, or a curious paw that has decided the dirt in potted plants was just too tempting to ignore.

 This new carpet helps alleviate stress because it makes pet dander and fur clean-up three times easier, plus it is zero percent moisture absorbent, which makes stain odors a thing of the past.
-The NanolocTM spill and soil shield makes for quick and easy cleanup, too, something I’ve had the “pleasure” of seeing in action over the course of the past couple of weeks post-install, plus I started to hire carpet cleaners Hawaii every time I need to do a full clean-up, they make the carpets look magnificent.
+The NanolocTM spill and soil shield makes for quick and easy cleanup, too, something I’ve had the “pleasure” of seeing in action over the course of the past couple of weeks post-install.

 This type of stain resistant carpet is also great for our dining room since it’s all part of the same open concept space as our living room.
 John and I aren’t messy easters, but in the off chance a glass spills or a handful of crumbs finds its way down to the ground, we’re able to clean it all up within minutes.

 Before, we would have had to drag the upright steam cleaner from the basement to get everything looking clean again.
 Not anymore though.
 It usually just takes a quick paper towel blot to make the carpet look like new again.